Snapr/android-fx/README.md

 By default, the library will look in the following locations for filters and stickers (within the application assets folder):

 	filter-packs/defaults
 	sticker-packs/defaults

 To specify a different location, use the following methods on the SnaprKitFragment:

 	setFilterPackPath("filter_packs/example");
 	setStickerPackPath("sticker_packs/example");

 Configuring Filters and Stickers
 ----------------------

 Filters and stickers can be configured using two different approaches:

-1. At build time, by adding a "settings" object to the Json file declaring the filters/stickers.
+1. At build time, by adding a "settings" object to the json file declaring the filters/stickers.
 2. At runtime, by calling one of the static `SnaprImageEditFragmentActivity.startActivity(...)` methods and supplying a `Builder` instance with the desired settings.

 Example of a "settings" declaration in `filter-pack.json`: